IT Career Guide

 It was identified first in 1978 by two psychologists who theorized that women were more uniquely affected imposter syndrome more than men.
 However, as the years passed, research has begun to show that BOTH men and women experience feelings linked to imposter syndrome.

 Additionally, imposter syndrome has the power to hurt more than just an individual.
-Some teams and business are affected by a mass effect of imposter syndrome, and this requires the leader or the head of the team to keep an eye out on his co-members, to see if they might be struggling with feeling inadequate in their job.
+Some teams and business are affected by a mass effect of imposter syndrome.
+This requires the leader or the head of the team to keep an eye out on his co-members, to see if they might be struggling with feeling inadequate in their job.

 Overcoming the Imposter Syndrome